MehmetMHY/ytm34/README.md

 10) The last thing this program does before closing is it checks the _ytm34 directory and moves any audio or video files from the _ytm34 directory to the /videos or /music directory depending on the file type.
 11) To access your audio or video files from YouTube, just check out the videos and/or music directory in the _ytm34 directory.

+## Deprecation Of YouTube-To-Mp3:
+- In 2019, I started and finished a project called "YouTube-To-Mp3".
+This project did the same thing as _ytm34 but is was much more messy and was mainly focused on MacOS system rather then mainly Unix systems.
+- This older project taught me a lot about bash scripting, youtube_dl, and git.
+It was a great learning experience.
+- I did use YouTube-To-Mp3 as a tool, but over time I saw that the code was too messy and over complicated for no reason.
+On top of that, I wanted a way to get mp4/mkv files as well.
+- Due to all of these issues, I deprecated this project on March 2020 and moved it to the deprecated git branch.